Mayo county ladies' football team: Championship

-The first game of the championship group stages took place on the 11th of June against Tipperary in McHale Park.
+The first game of the championship group stages took place on 11 June against Tipperary in McHale Park.
 In the first half Mayo had the wind advantage, but Tipperary managed to get the first point of the game after 13 seconds.
 Mayo came into the game after this however, scoring 3 early points, before a goal from Lisa Cafferky put Mayo up by 5 after 10 minutes.
-Mayo continued the good play over the next 10 minutes, with Lisa Cafferky, Shauna Howley, Ciara Needham and Tara Needham all scoring points to leave the score 1-7 to 0-2 after 20 minutes.
-Tipperary came back into the game, scoring 2 points in quick succession and getting a goal chance late on, but Mayo ended the half well with a series of points, making the half time score line 1-10 to 0-4.
+Mayo continued the good play over the next 10 minutes, with Lisa Cafferky, Shauna Howley, Ciara Needham and Tara Needham all scoring points to leave the score 1–7 to 0–2 after 20 minutes.
+Tipperary came back into the game, scoring 2 points in quick succession and getting a goal chance late on, but Mayo ended the half well with a series of points, making the half time score line 1–10 to 0–4.
 In the second half both sides had early chances but neither capitalised.
 The first score came in the 34th minute when Shauna Howley got a point.
 Both sides traded points but neither team really got going in the second half.
 Mayo scored 6 points, 2 points each from Howley and Sinead Walsh and 1 each from Cafferky and Tamara O'Connor, looking comfortable in the lead for most of the game.
-An injury time goal gave Tipperary some consolation, but by full-time Mayo still led by 10 points, a final score line of 1-16 to 1-06.
-The second group stage game was played on the 19th of June against Cavan in Pearse Park.
+An injury time goal gave Tipperary some consolation, but by full-time Mayo still led by 10 points, a final score line of 1–16 to 1–06.
+The second group stage game was played on 19 June against Cavan in Pearse Park.
 Mayo were the better of the sides for the first 10 minutes & Shauna Howley scored 4 points in the first 15 minutes.
-Cavan came somewhat back into the game with a few points but 6 different scorers for Mayoled to a half-time scoreline of 0-11 to 0-05.
+Cavan came somewhat back into the game with a few points but 6 different scorers for Mayoled to a half-time scoreline of 0–11 to 0–05.
 In the second half both sides started evenly until Cavan got 2 goals, one after 39 minutes and the other after 43.
 With 14 minutes to go both sides were level, and an exchange of points kept the teams level with 5 minutes to go.
-A late point with one minute to go from Tara Needham gave Mayo a one point win, a final score line of 0-16 to 2-09.
-The third and final game of the group stages took place on the 25th of June against Dublin at O'Moore Park.
+A late point with one minute to go from Tara Needham gave Mayo a one-point win, a final score line of 0–16 to 2–09.
+The third and final game of the group stages took place on 25 June against Dublin at O'Moore Park.
 Mayo had a wind advantage in the first half.
-Both sides got early points, and after 15 minutes the score was 0-4 to 0-3 for Dublin.
-Dublin pulled slightly away in the following minutes but 2 points from Shauna Howley kept Mayo in the game, a half-time scoreline of 0-08 to 0-05.
+Both sides got early points, and after 15 minutes the score was 0–4 to 0–3 for Dublin.
+Dublin pulled slightly away in the following minutes but 2 points from Shauna Howley kept Mayo in the game, a half-time scoreline of 0–08 to 0–05.
 In the second half with the wind advantage Dublin pulled away scoring 2 goals and several points.
-Despite a late goal from Lisa Cafferky, Mayo failed to get going in the second half, a final scoreline of 2-14 to 1-07.
+Despite a late goal from Lisa Cafferky, Mayo failed to get going in the second half, a final scoreline of 2–14 to 1–07.